wcex1994/burnrate/README.md

 ## Step 4: Add Action

-In condition 3, edit threshold and actions once your burn rate is over the threshold.
+In "condition 3" in the logic app designer view, edit threshold and actions.
 For example, you can send an email in outlook.

 ![alt text](https://github.com/wcex1994/burnrate/blob/master/pictures/actions.jpg "action")

 ## Further Adjustment

 1. Error control:

-    For example, if the previous day is 0, then how does it work to calculate the burn rate, you cannot divide something by 0.
+    E.g. If the cost of previous day is 0, then how does it work to calculate the burn rate, since we cannot divide something by 0.

 2. First day of month: